4×8 chicken coop lumber list

 - Predator-proof a chicken coop →

 By Jimmy L Wu.
-Reviewed 2026-05-01.
-Material costs reflect 2026 retail pricing at standard big-box and farm- supply stores; regional variation is significant.
-Lumber dimensions, framing spacing, and plywood specs reflect standard residential carpentry practice.
-Hardware-cloth predator-exclusion sizing reflects practitioner consensus.
+Reviewed 2026-05-02.
+Material costs reflect 2026 retail at standard big-box and farm-supply stores; regional variation and lumber-market swings are significant, so treat the $350–450 figure as a starting estimate, not a quote.
+Lumber dimensions, framing spacing, and plywood specs follow standard residential carpentry practice.
+Hardware-cloth predator-exclusion sizing reflects practitioner consensus across Cooperative Extension publications and experienced backyard builders.
 Not veterinary advice — for sick birds or any animal-health emergency, consult an avian or livestock veterinarian.